-Whistleblowing – an opportunity for everyone to promote the legitimacy, integrity, openness and transparency of an institution through using the right to freedom of expression.
+Whistleblowing – an opportunity for everyone to promote lawful, fair, open and transparent functioning of public and private sector organisations through the right to express one’s opinion freely.

 The Whistleblowing Law helps Latvian citizens prevent violations and harm to public interests while protecting whistleblowers from reprisal.
 The new Whistleblowing Law has been in force in Latvia since 4 February 2022, which transposes the EU Whistleblower Directive, by improving the current approach.

 Whistleblower – a natural person who provides information on a possible violation which may harm the public interests if the person considers this information to be true and it has become known to him or her while fulfilling the official duties or establishing legal relations related to the fulfilment of official duties, or while being in traineeship, and who might be subjected to adverse effects due to the provision of such information.

 Internal whistleblowing system

 In the public sector, any employee may internally inform of such alleged violation in the operation of his/her institution that can harm public interests.
 To prevent it in time before the reputation of the institution is compromised, it has incurred losses or external competent authorities are involved.
 It is an employee who can notice potential infringements and, by virtue of his/her professional knowledge and experience, assess the hazards involved.

 By means of an internal whistleblowing system, the report gets closest to the ‘cause of the problem’ and the concerns can be evaluated promptly, as well as it is possible to prevent a possible violation or identify deficiencies of a systematic nature.

 Reporting to a competent authority